elastio/contrib/aws-backup-elastio-integration/elastio-api/README.md

 stack that serves just for a single S3 bucket.

-The template `cloudformation-single-bucket.yaml` implements a special case of a stack for a single bucket.
+The template `cloudformation-single-bucket.yaml` deploys a special case of a stack for a single bucket.
 Use this [quick-create link](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/create/review?templateURL=https://elastio-prod-artifacts-us-east-2.s3.us-east-2.amazonaws.com/contrib/elastio-s3-changelog/v1/cloudformation-single-bucket.yaml&stackName=elastio-s3-changelog) to experiment with this stack.
 Its final template artifact developed by Elastio is always available under the following S3 link: <https://elastio-prod-artifacts-us-east-2.s3.us-east-2.amazonaws.com/contrib/elastio-s3-changelog/v1/cloudformation-single-bucket.yaml>.
-You can use this template URL when deploying the stack in production.
+You can use this template URL when deploying the stack into production.

-Elastio's AWS Backup integration lambda can automatically discover the S3 changelog from the deployed stack, and use it if it is present.
+Elastio AWS Backup integration lambda can automatically discover the S3 changelog from the deployed stack, and use it if it is present.
 You don't need to pass any additional parameters in the JSON request to the lambda.
 Just make sure the stack is created at the beginning of the restore testing validation process and exists while it is running.

-Elastio doesn't delete the S3 changelog Cloudformation stack automatically, so make sure you delete it once the restore testing validation is done.
+Elastio doesn't delete the S3 changelog Cloudformation stack automatically, so make sure you delete it once the restore testing validation is done and it is not needed anymore.

 ### Stack parameters